flutomax/nanobrot/readme.md

 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg)](https://paypal.me/flutomax)

 This is a fork of the original Kalles Fraktaler by Claude Heiland-Allen.
-The original source is available on Claude's website.
+The original source is available on Claude's [website](http://www.chillheimer.de/kallesfraktaler/).
 I spent a considerable amount of time preparing this for the release of Github.

 In the course of long work, it was decided to stop at nanoMB version 1, since version 2 proved to be not the best way.

-Initially, there was an attempt to implement the code completely on the Pascal Object, but the native C ++ code turned out to be faster, so all the fractal calculation functions were transferred to the dynamic library - nmblib.
+Initially, there was an attempt to implement the code completely on the Pascal Object, but the native C++ code turned out to be faster, so all the fractal calculation functions were transferred to the dynamic library - nmblib.

 To build the project, you need Delphi XE8 and newer, as well as the component